kenryukyu/frontend-coding-guidelines/README.md

 Coding HTML, CSS, JS the way it was meant to be!

+**The Goal**: When we read HTML we should clearly see what the content is about.
+When we read CSS we should clearly see what the design looks like.

 ## Phase 1: Semantic HTML Development (HTML Developer)

 ### 1. Use proper HTML tags to define the meaning of the content on the page and components.